- London Business School

 BLE 2026 – the Blended Luxury Encounter – with the RLCC

-Co-organised with the RLCC at Le Patio, Hôtel Pulitzer – 50 participants expected, drinks and tapas included, mixing together LBS students and alumni at the heart of the annual Paris Trek.
-Tickets are available.
-See you there.
+Co-organised with the LBS Retail, Luxury & Consumer Goods Club at Le Patio, Hôtel Pulitzer – 50 participants, drinks and tapas, mixing together LBS students and alumni at the heart of the annual Paris Trek.

 20 Mar 2026